 Roast (or microwave) the spaghetti squash until fully cooked, then cool.

 Cut squash into rounds before gently removing the flesh of spaghetti squash.
 This ensures that you get the longest stands.

 Preheat oven to 400.

-Heat a large pan to medium-high and cook sausage.
-If the sausage is in the casing, remove from casing before cooking.
-Once browned, remove from the pan with a slotted spoon and set aside.
+Heat a large pan to medium-high and brown the sausage.
+If the sausage is in casing, remove from casing before cooking.
+Once browned, remove the meat from the pan with a slotted spoon and set aside.
 Remove all but 2 tablespoons of fat from the pan.

-In a large bowl, whisk eggs, tomato paste, and parmesan cheese very well.
-Grate half of the cheese and cube the other half to about .5 inch cubes.
+In a large bowl, whisk eggs, tomato paste, and Parmesan cheese very well.
+Grate half of the mozzarella cheese and cube the other half to about .5 inch cubes.
 Stir together squash mixture, egg mixture, and cubed cheese.